dougrathbone/google-photos-backup/README.md

-# Google Photos Synchroniser (`gphotos-sync-node`)
+# Google Photos Backup

-A Node.js application to synchronize your Google Photos library to a local directory.
+A Node.js application to back up your Google Photos library to a local directory.

 **Version:** 0.1 (In Development)